zorgiepoo/Bit-Slicer/ReadMe.md

 ![Bit Slicer icon](https://dl.dropbox.com/u/10108199/bit_slicer/web_icon.png)

 ## Introduction
-Bit Slicer is an open-source generic game trainer application for OS X, written using Cocoa and Mach kernel APIs.
+Bit Slicer is an open-source universal game trainer for OS X, written using Cocoa and Mach kernel APIs.

-It allows you to cheat in video games by modifying your score, lives, money, ammunition, and much more.
+It allows you to cheat in video games by searching and modifying values such as your score, lives, money, ammunition, and much more.

-*Disclaimer: Use at your own risk.
+*Disclaimer: Use this software at your own risk.
 I'm not responsible for any damage that could occur.*

 ## Features
 * Memory Scanner
 	* Search & narrow down values of several types: integers, floating-points, strings, byte arrays, and pointers
 	* Add, delete, and modify variables with ease
 	* Freeze variable's values
-	* Store a process' entire virtual memory space and search for values based on changes
+	* Store a process' entire virtual memory space and search for values based on incremental changes
-	* Manipulate pointers by variable address dereferencing
+	* Manipulate pointers by dereferencing variable addresses
 * Memory Viewer
 	* View memory live in a hex editor style window
-	* Dump memory to files on disk for inspection by hand
+	* Dump memory to files on disk for manual inspection
 	* Modify memory protection attributes
 * Debugger
 	* View live disassembly of instructions
-	* Modify instruction's bytes directly, or instructions themselves via an assembler (including nopping)
+	* Modify instruction's bytes directly, or by assembling instructions (including nopping)
-	* Set breakpoints, resume from them when they're hit, view backtrace, manipulate thread registers, and step into/out/over instructions
+	* Set breakpoints, resume from them when they're hit, view backtraces, manipulate thread registers, and step into/out/over instructions
-	* Watch for what instructions access a variable's address in a document
+	* Watch for what instructions access a variable in a document
 * Save slice documents so that you can send cheats to your friends
 * Pause and un-pause current process
 * Undo & Redo many kinds of changes, including searches
+* Evaluate mathematical expressions automatically (eg: in a flash game, search for 58 * 8)
 * Run as a normal user, not as the superuser (root)!
 * Enjoy OS level features such as auto-saving, document versioning, window restoration, notification center, etc.